-2. Student - centred learning, teaching and assessment (ESG 1.3)
+2. Student - centred learning, teaching and assessment $(ESG\ 1.3)$

-Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY - Encouraging and strengthening collaboration with external stakeholders on a local and international level would help students, also in taking professional initiatives and developing professional attitudes needed to become successful in the field Inviting and detailing guest speakers and specifying when and what they contribute is a welcoming step into this direction.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response - Encouraging and strengthening collaboration with external stakeholders on a local and international level would help students, also in taking professional initiatives and developing professional attitudes needed to become successful in the field Inviting and detailing guest speakers and specifying when and what they contribute is a welcoming step into this direction.
 As mentioned, the Faculty of Pure and Applied Sciences is discussing setting up an Advisory Board that can help us to better link to the industry at the local level.
 At the international level, the OUC faculty is the key resource for strengthening collaborations.
 New initiatives such as the OpenEU European University Alliance, as well as the HCI faculty's own projects, are used as a catalyst for student opportunities (e.g., online seminars with leaders in the HCI field, student mobility exchanges).
 As discussed with the EEC, we shall continue to offer our hybrid seminar series and we will contexualize the talks in relation to what the students are currently learning and doing in the program modules, as recommended.
 Finally, all OUC programs, including the new HCI, are hosting guest lectures, and have an optional Industry Placement module.
-Choose level of compliance: Taking advantage of what is already there, but strengthening it, such as links with UK universities, Design academies (the one mentioned in Linz, Austria) and local organizations may help widen students' horizon and offload pressure on the staff.
+Compliance Engaging with the wider field and strengthening such relation-and partnerships is (still) important and these are important steps.
+Continuous engagement is needed for keeping up with relevant professional developments in the field.
+Please keep needed professional attitudes in mind.
+Taking advantage of what is already there, but strengthening it, such as links with UK universities, Design academies (the one mentioned in Linz, Austria) and local organizations may help widen students' horizon and offload pressure on the staff.
 In this way, students will have wider access to more resources and perspectives that are needed to become successful in the field.
 This is a good recommendation and one that is in the works, as mentioned above.
 Other means by which we plan to strengthen international ties is to include external members in student thesis supervision and assessment, and by allotting slots in the seminar series to advanced students who will have the chance to present their work to an international audience (as well as to inspire other students).
+Compliance Engaging external members and stakeholders in student thesis is important indeed.

+CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION up.

-Choose level of compliance: - Further detailing of a specific plan for encouraging social interactions, student feedback and developing an active community among students (and alumni) will be helpful for safeguarding student wellbeing and support, which is This is a good suggestion.
+- Further detailing of a specific plan for encouraging social interactions, student feedback and developing an active community among students (and alumni) will be helpful for safeguarding student wellbeing and support, which is particularly important when overcoming on-line barriers.
+This could include setting particular physical events, conferences and online means of communication, providing feedback and presenting student work.

+This is a good suggestion.
 The team plans to prepare a plan to encourage - and guide - both digital and physical interaction.
-During the orientation session for the new Choose level of compliance:
+During the orientation session for the new students, this will be presented.

-CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION particularly important when overcoming on-line barriers.
-This could include setting particular physical events, conferences and online means of communication, providing feedback and presenting student work.

-students, this will be presented.
 Regarding digital communication, we shall emphasize that, while our teaching platforms have a place for discussions between instructors and students, the students are highly encouraged to set up a digital meeting space (asynchronous and synchronous) of their own.